 Example Quests: Provide protection or counselling to an artist, retrieve a particular artifact from a secured location so it may be shared with the world, defend a place of natural beauty and inspiration, record a momentous event and turn it into a song, painting or story that will passed through generations.

 You draw temporary knowledge from the spirit world, giving you basic proficiency where you otherwise have none.
-This spark of brilliance is fleeting, and affords you no long-term knowledge.
+This spark of brilliance is fleeting and affords you no long-term knowledge.

 Inspiration can drive others to incredible heights.
-For an artist, this can lead to wonderous works of art.
+For an artist, this can lead to wondrous works of art.
 For a warrior, the results are far more brutal.
 You unleash a deafening war howl to light the spark of war in the hearts of your allies.

 Benefit: Spend 1 anima as a single action to unleash a mighty howl or roar.
-You, and all allies within 1 range, treat their weapons as 1 step larger for the purposes of calculating damage.
+You and all allies within 1 range treat their weapons as 1 step larger for the purposes of calculating damage.
 This is a supernatural bonus.
 This bonus lasts for a number of rounds equal to your ranks in Blood.

 Humanity has hundreds of languages.
 And each of those languages has a chorus of spirits that incarnate dialects, accents, stories, folktales, and grammatical rules.
 You call on those spirits, allowing you to gain a rudimentary understanding of spoken tongues, allowing you to communicate with any human you are speaking with, whether it is face-to-face or through an electronic medium.